Catholic Church Teachings

 At the same time, in the “Instruction Dignitas Personae on Certain Bioethical Questions” the Congregation for the Doctrine of the Faith declared, “The Church therefore views scientific research with hope and desires that many Christians will dedicate themselves to the progress of biomedicine and will bear witness to their faith in this field…Research initiatives involving the use of adult stem cells, since they do not present ethical problems, should be encouraged and supported.”

 Notre Dame is uniquely situated to take up this charge by exploring cutting-edge research involving both adult stem cells and iPS cells that do not require the use and destruction of human beings at any stage of development, for the sake of the common good.
 In addition, there are many researchers who believe that adult stem cells and iPS cells may provide a greater benefit for the development of therapies for debilitating human diseases than human embryonic stem cells.
-In this way, the Adult Stem Cell and Regenerative Medicine Center bears witness to the proposition that commitment to excellence in science and respect for the dignity of the human person are both indispensable.
+In this way, the Center for Stem Cells and Regenerative Medicine bears witness to the proposition that commitment to excellence in science and respect for the dignity of the human person are both indispensable.